 G0.
-Please provide the URL of your institution's net price calculator: https://jcu.studentaidcalculator.com/survey.aspx
+JCU's net price calculator: https://jcu.studentaidcalculator.com/survey.aspx

-Provide 2018-2019 academic year costs of attendance for the following categories that are applicable to your institution.
+Provide 2019-2020 academic year costs of attendance for the following categories that are applicable to your institution.

-Check here if your institution's 2018-2019 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2018-2019 academic year costs of attendance will be available:
+Check here if your institution's 2019-2020 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2019-2020 academic year costs of attendance will be available: